-254. Outbreaks of malaria, typhoid, cholera etc. amongst the labour force; and given the current COVID-19 pandemic there is also a risk of construction workers being exposed to this and other communicable viral diseases, particularly given construction is directly within the urban area.

-255. Health and safety risks for construction workers and community in the project area of the connecting line during construction and operational stage will be managed as per Health and Safety Management Plan (HSMP) and CEMP to be prepared following SHE manual and EMP.
+- 236. Outbreaks of malaria, typhoid, cholera etc. amongst the labour force; and given the current COVID-19 pandemic there is also a risk of construction workers being exposed to this and other communicable viral diseases, particularly given construction is directly within the urban area. - 237.
+Health and safety risks for construction workers and community in the project area of the connecting line during construction and operational stage will be managed as per Health and Safety Management Plan (HSMP) and CEMP to be prepared following SHE manual and EMP.
 The health and safety risk of the project are detailed out in EIA report of Delhi-Meerut RRTS line.
 Additional health and safety protocols for prevention and control of the spread of COVID 19 and other communicable diseases shall be put in place in accordance with local/national guidelines and international best practices.
-For COVID-19 related health and safety risk, the contractor will be required to prepare and implement a COVID-19 Action Plan6.

-256. Public Communications: The project PIU have developed and implementing a public communication plan to inform the affected local government agencies and local communities and the general public about the project and project activities, duration of construction, health and safety mitigation measures under the project, and the Grievance Redress Mechanism (GRM) for handling complaints.
-The institutional arrangement and procedure on working of GRM are given in EIA report of Delhi-Meerut RRTS line.
+For COVID-19 related health and safety risk, the contractor will be required to prepare and implement a COVID-19 Action Plan6. - 238.
+Public Communications: The project PIU have developed and implementing a public communication plan to inform the affected local government agencies and local communities and the general public about the project and project activities, duration of construction, health and safety mitigation measures under the project, and the Grievance Redress Mechanism (GRM) for handling complaints.
+The institutional arrangement and procedure on working of GRM are given in EIA report of Delhi-Meerut RRTS line. - 239.
+Residual impact.
+With the development and implementation of a good OHSM plan and strict compliance with the SHE manual it is expected that residual occupational, health and safety impacts for construction workers will be minor.